Šiauliai: World War I and independent Lithuania

 During World War I, about 85% of the buildings were burned down and the city centre was destroyed.
 After the war and re-establishment of Lithuania, the importance of Šiauliai grew.
 Before Klaipėda was attached to Lithuania, the city was second after Kaunas by population size.
 By 1929, the city centre was rebuilt.
 Modern utilities were also included; streets were lit and there was public transportation, telephone and telegraph lines, a water supply network and a sewer.

 The first years of independence were difficult because the industrial city lost its markets in Russia.
 It needed to find new clients in Western Europe.
 In 1932, a railroad to Klaipėda was built and it connected the city to the Western markets.
 In 1938, the city produced about 85% of Lithuania's leather, 60% of footwear, 75% of flax fibre, and 35% of candies.
-Culture also flourished as many new periodicals were printed, new schools and universities opened, a library, theatre, museum, and conventional school opened.
+Culture also flourished: new periodicals such as the Šiaulių Metraštis, a prominent annual publication featuring articles about local history and culture, started.